-- a.
-Locate all new mechanical equipment to the rear or side of the house. - b.
+Locate all new mechanical or energy conservation equipment in a location that does not obscure the primary view of the building.

 When mechanical equipment must be attached to the exterior wall of the house, do not damage the original exterior wall material.
-For masonry walls, all attachments shall anchor into the mortar rather than the masonry unit. - c.
-Whenever possible, locate solar panels and satellite dishes so that they are not visible from the street.
-Appropriate locations may include the back of the roof, the ground, or the roof of an outbuilding.
+On masonry walls, all attachments shall anchor into the mortar rather than the masonry unit.